Inside: Autism and reading supports. Tips on teaching a child with autism to read, trying visual strategies and reinforcement.

 Don’t Be Afraid to Teach Phonics

 Especially when it comes to autism and reading, it’s key to incorporate learning phonics as part of the instructional process.
-Sometimes people may be tempted to skip this part and go directly to teaching sight words.
+Sometimes people may be tempted to skip this part when teaching a child with autism to read and go directly to teaching sight words.
 However, if students are younger and have limited verbal skills, you really don’t know what they are picking up.
 They could be talking in all of the information that you have, but just not showing you that they know it.
 It is important to provide the opportunity for them to learn the letter sounds and phonetic spelling of words.
 When you teach this, give instructions with as much clarity as you can.
 Autism Classroom has set of phonics worksheets to support instruction in that area.

 Make it Visual